The Bankrate promise

 A life settlement is the more technical term for selling your life insurance policy for a one-time cash payment.
 Typically, investors are the ones who are looking for life insurance policies to purchase and add to their portfolio.

-Investors who buy your policy on the secondary market are looking for sellers who are over age 65 and have limited life expectancies.
-The reason is that when you die, the buyer gets the death benefit of the policy.
+Investors who buy your policy on the secondary market are ideally looking for sellers who are over age 65 and have limited life expectancies.
+The reason those policies are most profitable to an investor is that when you die, the buyer gets the death benefit of the policy.